byrobingames/tapdaq/README.md

 ### Important!!

-This extension is using a custum "PROJ.xcodeproj" file, to load the .bundle file, that Tapdaq used, automatically in your IOS game.
+This extension is using a custum "PROJ.xcodeproj" file to load some bundle files automatically in your IOS game.
 It wil no harm for your game.

 Does not work with the following extensions:
 - Heyzap Extension